ahmedbodi/codesniffer-standards/README.md

 ## Standards

+### CakePHP
+The official CakePHP coding standards as phpcs-fixer version.
+Let the fixer auto-correct the found issues.
+Saves time and energy.

 ### MyCakePHP
 A custom standard with a lot of additional sniffs and the following corrections:
 - Doc block indentation correct (same level as methods and attributes for classes)